 - What accommodation you choose;

-- If you carry your own luggage or get someone else to transport it for you.
+- If you carry your luggage or need someone else to transport it for you,

 We’ll talk about each in a bit more detail below.

-Please note: While all prices stated in this article are actuals (either quoted or paid), prices do change over time.
-Please do your own research at the time of your travels.
+Please note: While all prices in this article are actuals (quoted or paid), prices change over time.
+Please do your research during your travels.

 The UNESCO world heritage Kumano Kodo trails connect sacred Shinto and Buddhist sites